Most first-time swimming pool owners don’t put much thought into its depth.

 The biggest challenge with building a pool that adults and kids use is determining an ideal depth.
 After all, you can’t make the pool deeper every year as your little one grows.
 And the area should be safe and easy to monitor.

 Many homeowners prefer building a separate wading pool around 2 feet deep for their young toddlers.
-However, a more convenient (and cost-effective) way is to design an L-shaped pool, with the shorter area being a wading pool and the longer one being an adult pool.
+However, a more convenient (and cost-effective) way is to design an L-shaped pool, with the shorter area being a wading pool and the longer an adult pool.

 4. Budget